 2.4.
 Risk liquidity

-However, these advantages can backfire.
-One of the risks of art investments is the difficult situation of liquidity.
-If you want to sell a physical work of art, do this via an art gallery, an auction house or an art collector.
-This can be a time -consuming process.
+However, these benefits can backfire.
+One of the risks of art investments is the difficulty of liquidity.
+If you want to sell a physical work of art, do so through an art gallery , auction house , or art collector.
+This can be a time-consuming process.

 Since art is not a frequently bought and sold asset, this poses a liquidity risk that is not in the stock market.
 This makes art more of a buy-and-holding class.